WINNER CHOSEN AND REVIEW BY SCUBAVERSE.COM’S UNDERWATER PHOTOGRAPHY EDITOR NICK ROBERTSON-BROWN

 After much deliberation by our judge….

-Congratulations to the those who were placed – some really nice images here, and well done to all those that entered.
-I cannot wait to see what the rest of 2019 has to offer.
+Congratulations to those who were placed – some really nice images here, and well done to all those that entered.